 Shipperley lasted until February 2014, to be replaced by a succession of bosses in a short time as the team struggled to maintain their status.
 They received a huge boost when they finished in the relegation places in 2014-15 under the stewardship of Barry Morris when they were reprieved following the demise of Hereford United.

 Early into the 2015-16 Morris was replaced by George Bouhet, who in turn last just a couple of months before former United players Ricky Pither and Danny Bennell took over as joint managers.

-North Greenwich United FC will compete in the Southern League Division One Central in the 2015-16 season.
+North Greenwich United FC will compete in the Combined Counties League Premier Division in the 2017-18 season.